nuejs/www/index.md

 [quotes]
+  - user: aziis98
+    text: Awesome project, feels very refreshing even for me being a great fan of Vite and Astro.
+    id: "37519741"
+    from: hn

   - user: eh8
     text: It's really awesome to see this recent counter-revolution of developer tools emphasizing simplicity.
 Nue gives me the same optimistic, feel-good vibe that htmx and Alpine.js gave me when I first read about them.
     id: "37519371"